 Hot Tip: If you are blending it and the result is too thick, add very small amounts of boiling water, stir and then taste again.
 I do this until I get a balance between taste and consistency.

-Below I used some of my home-made chicken stock that I made using bones from a roast chicken I did in my Weber charcoal BBQ (not my slow cooker version).
-This stock imparted a beautiful smokey flavour.
+Below I used some of a beautifully smokey home-made chicken stock that made use of the remains of a roast chicken I did in my Weber charcoal BBQ (not my slow cooker version).

 Sweat the vegetables: